 - Poor speed regulation when external rotor resistance is still on

-- Slip ring motors require higher initial maintenance cost compared to squirrel cage motors
+- Slip ring motors require higher initial maintenance costs compared to squirrel cage motors